-Since 2002, RFC has assisted the Board in preparing official statements for 7 bond offerings (5 new money and 2 refunding) of $1.02 billion in aggregate.
-RFC developed a program of rate increases necessary to pay the debt service and meet the bond requirements.
-RFC personnel assisted in preparing a presentation for rating agencies and participated in meetings with the agencies.
+Since 2002, Raftelis has assisted the Board with seven bond issues (five new money and two refunding) of $1.02 billion in aggregate.
+Raftelis has prepared financial feasibility studies for inclusion in the official statements for each bond issue.
+Raftelis personnel also assisted in preparing a presentation for rating agencies and participated in meetings with the rating agencies.

 Raftelis also prepared a financial feasibility study for the Board to determine the impact of selling two small systems.
 In the 1980s, the Board had purchased two small wastewater systems to protect its water sources.
 Combined, these systems had less than 5,000 customer accounts.
 In an effort to focus solely on water issues, the Board wanted to sell these systems.
 However, the systems provided a valuable revenue stream, so the Board needed to understand the impacts of the loss of this revenue, particularly related to debt service coverage and potential customer bill impacts.
 Raftelis developed initial values for the systems.
 These values were used as a starting point for the successful negotiation of the sale of the systems to two different utilities.
 Raftelis also modeled the lost revenue and the impact on the Board’s water rates.

 In addition, Raftelis examined potential affordability programs for the Board.
 As part of this analysis, Raftelis overlaid the Board’s service area with census income and water consumption data to better understand where affordability is the biggest issue.